bbendou/GenEd-CMUQ/frontend/docs/MultiSelectDropdown.md

 1. Open the dropdown by clicking the “Select Requirements ▼” button.
 2. Scroll through available options.
 These represent requirement paths (e.g., GenEd → Science and Engineering → Lab Requirement).
 3. Check the boxes to select one or multiple filters.
 Click on *Apply Filters* when you're done choosing to update the table.
+This *Apply* button is disabled (gray) if there are no filters selected.
      - To select all options, click the “SELECT ALL” button.
 This will dynamically update the table.
      - To clear all selections, click the “CLEAR ALL” button.
 This will dynamically update the table.
+This button is disabled (gray) if there are no active filters for the major.
 4. Selected filters will appear as colored tags above the table.
 5. To remove requirement/offering filters:
    - Click on the 'x' button on its respective filter tags.